iq3connectdev/iQ3ConnectXRViewer/PRIVACY_POLICY.md

 ## Cached Data

 To improve performance, the app may cache website content, metadata, and other cookies.
-All of this data is stored locally on the device and can be viewed and deleted in the app under Settings->Privacy->Data Management.
+All of this data is locally stored on the device.
+It will be deleted when the app removed from the device.